Saint Martial: Life

-There is no accurate information as to the origin, dates of birth and death, or the acts of this bishop, although he is said to have come from the "East."
+Of somewhat uncertain origin, Martial is said to have come from "the Orient."
+A medieval hymn, tentatively attributed to Venantius Fortunatus, suggests that he was of highborn Jewish origin.

 According to Gregory of Tours, during the time of the Emperors Decius Pope Fabian sent out seven bishops from Rome to Gaul to preach the Gospel: Gatien to Tours, Trophimus to Arles, Paul to Narbonne, Saturnin to Toulouse, Denis to Paris, Austromoine to Clermont, and Martial to Limoges.
 According to the Golden Legend, when Martial first went to Limoges as a missionary, he visited the temple, where the priests beat him before having him imprisoned.
 During his morning prayers the following day, a great light surrounded him and the bars and chains burst open, releasing Martial and resulting in the prison guards requesting to be baptised by him.
 He succeeded in converting the inhabitants to Christianity, and his memory has always been venerated there.